Vernon S. Lee, II Memorial Scholarship

 Athlete

-Vernon dedicated his entire career to education and uplifting the next generation.
-He coached, mentored, and guided students in several high schools in the Commonwealth of Virginia and at Virginia State University, encouraging them to chase their dreams and believe in themselves.
+Throughout his career, Vernon devoted himself wholeheartedly to education and the empowerment of young people.
+He coached, mentored, and guided students at several high schools across the Commonwealth of Virginia, as well as at Virginia State University, consistently encouraging them to strive for excellence, pursue their dreams, and believe in their potential.

-This scholarship aims to honor the memory of Vernon S. Lee, II, by supporting students who share his devotion to athletics and academics.
+This scholarship honors the memory of Vernon S. Lee, II, by supporting students who exemplify his commitment to both athletic achievement and academic success.

-Any high school senior at Petersburg High School in Virginia may apply for this scholarship opportunity if they are an athlete (member of at least 1 sports team any time during high school) with at least a 2.5 GPA.
+Any graduating high school senior from Petersburg High School or Freedom High School in Virginia may apply for this scholarship opportunity if they have participated as a member of at least one high school sports team and maintain a minimum cumulative GPA of 2.5.

 To apply, tell us about yourself and how your athletic experience has influenced your life and goals.
 Additionally, upload a picture of yourself.